JDAI-CV/atlasWrapper/README.md

 bash build.sh A300 #(options: A500, A200)
 ```
 then you can intergrate it into your own project with libatlasWrapper.so and Net.h, for python module, you get pyatlas.so
+# Model Conersion
+Please follow the details from the documents of Atlas300

 # Demo
-Please check the c++ & python demo from test folder.
+Please check the c++ & python demo on test folder.

 # Liscense
+AtlasWrapper is released under the [Apache 2.0 license].

+# TODO
+1. Add demo for model conversion.
+2. Modify CMakeLists.txt to support A500, A200SoC.